Wokingham U3A Data Protection Policy

 - Committee members not sharing passwords

-- Restricting access of sharing member information to those on the Committee who need to communicate with members on a regular basis
+- Restricting access of sharing member information to those on the Committee, Group Convenors and any other members who are granted permission who need to communicate with members on a regular basis

 - Using password protection on laptops and PCs that contain personal information

-- Where committee members download membership information onto personal computers (e.g. for generating renewal letters), the data is deleted as soon as it is no longer required.
+- Where committee members, group convenors and any other relevant members download membership information onto personal computers (e.g. for generating renewal letters), the data is deleted as soon as it is no longer required.

-- Committee members must enable firewalls and have up to date anti-virus software on computers they use to processes members information.
+- All members having access to membership data must enable firewalls and have up to date anti-virus software on computers they use to processes member information.

 Subject Access Request